tatianaacostag/DevelopersDoc_site/content/en/docs/Services/3DS-Authentication.md

 * The authorization must include the authentication response.

 ### Benefits of our solution
-When using the Authentication Service featured by **PayU Hub** (2-calls Authentication flow), you have the following benefits.

-* PayU is connected to a 3DS server (MPI), you don't need to do it by your own.
-Less providers & contracts!
 * You control and decide when to authenticate a transaction.
-* No additional costs<sup>\*</sup>.
-Authentication is a service for free!.
 * If you migrate to the HUB, you can have additional benefits of a global solution.

-<sup>\*</sup> _The acquirers may charge an authentication cost, if so, this cost will be transferred to you._

 ### How to integrate 3DS?
 3DS Authentication is a service available under demand, contact your Key Account Manager to sign the Terms & conditions to enable it.<br>Depending on the scenario you choose to use the 3DS Authentication, the integration procedure varies.